RA (Frequently Asked Questions)

 Yes, RHDs or ARHDs can serve as references in the capacity of full-time faculty or staff members.
 The RA can be one of your references too, but will not fill the requirement for the full-time faculty or staff member.

-I am not able to take the â€œLeadership in Student Affairsâ€ workshop, because I will be studying abroad during the spring semester.
+I am not able to take the â€œLeadership in Student Affairsâ€ course, because I will be studying abroad during the spring semester.
 Can I still go through the application process and make up for this requirement in some other way?

 The 'Leadership in Student Affairs' workshop is a vital part of our selection process, as it is designed to evaluate a variety of important RA skills: the ability to communicate, operate as a member of a team, demonstrate sound decision-making and organizational skills, etc. Because it would be impossible to replicate this experience outside of the workshop, applicants must be able and willing to participate in the â€œLeadership in Student Affairsâ€ workshop during spring semester to be eligible to receive a recommendation for hire the following semester.
 The only exception to this is for Mid-Year hires, who may be required to take the â€œLeadership in Student Affairsâ€ workshop during their first semester as RAs.
 For these RAs, successful completion of the workshop and positive recommendations from their instructors are mandatory to be able to remain in the RA position.